 - Select tables with the softest opponents.

 Of course, these are not the only factors.
-We should also consider other variables such as the rake fees and any VIP rewards.
+We should also consider other variables such as the rake fees.

 6. Use Opponent Profiling